FBI Academy

 The FBI Academy is the Federal Bureau of Investigation's law enforcement training and research center near the town of Quantico in Prince William County, Virginia.
 The academy occupies 547 acres (221 ha) on the US Marine Corps Base Quantico.
 It is located 36 miles outside Washington, D.C., and is a full service national training facility.
 In addition to training new FBI agents at the facility, the Training Division also instructs special agents, intelligence analysts, law enforcement officers, Drug Enforcement Administration agents, and foreign partners.

-In order to be able to attend the academy and become an FBI agent, a candidate must be aged between 23 and 37, a citizen of the United States, and possess a minimum of a bachelor's degree.
+To apply to become a special agent individuals must be a 23 to 36 aged U.S. citizen, amongst other prerequisites - within the academy training is completed after approximately 18 weeks equivalent to more than 800 hours.